w3c/ServiceWorker/explainer.md

 HTTP redirects happen whenever a browser receives a `3xx` status code, most often [`302`](http://en.wikipedia.org/wiki/HTTP_302).

 Redirection is a fact of life in modern networks, so ServiceWorkers must have something intelligent to say about them.
 To enable this, a `forwardTo()` method is made available as a convenience in the `onfetch` event.
-It's functionally the same as creating a `BasicResponse`, setting the `.statusCode` to 302, providing a `Location: ...` header, and responding with that.
+It's functionally the same as creating a `Response`, setting the `.statusCode` to 302, providing a `Location: ...` header, and responding with that.
 Both work fine, but in most cases `e.forwardTo(urlOrString)` is easier:

 ```js
 this.addEventListener("fetch", function(e) {